 Civilians continue to be killed, injured and forced from their homes as a result of conflict and destruction.
-As Kamel Jendoubi, Chair of the The Group of Eminent Experts, said, “There is little evidence of any attempt by parties to the conflict to minimize civilian casualties.”
+As Kamel Jendoubi, Chair of the The Group of Eminent Experts, said, “There is little evidence of any attempt by parties to the conflict to minimise civilian casualties.”

 What needs to be done to stop the suffering?

 There is no military solution to the end of the war in Yemen.
 The IRC calls on all parties to immediately stop the fighting and allow room for a U.N.-led peace process to take place in order to avoid further humanitarian catastrophe.

 “The protection of civilians and civilian infrastructure is not a luxury,” said Frank Mc Manus, Yemen country director at the IRC.
 “It is an essential provision of international law.
 When these laws fail civilians suffer.”